|1||Progreso, Baja California|

 |6||Calle San Gabriel|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Ciudad Juárez air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Ciudad Juárez air is currently 1.1 times above the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|